Technology Skills for Product Managers

 It depends on your product lifecycle.
 Product managers at early stage startups probably need a little more technical depth than those who work in larger corporates with the support of other roles who can bridge the gaps in technical understanding such as scrum masters and tech leads.

-It depends on where you’re at in your journey in your product career.
-If you want to be able to influence your peers at C-level, technical depth will become a must-have.
+It depends on where you’re at in your product career.
+If you want to be able to influence your peers at C-level, technical knowledge will become a must-have.

 How deep should you go?